-An objection has been received from the resident of 20 Saturn Croft.
-The resident objects to the proposal on the grounds that it would result in an adverse impact on the residential amenity of the occupants of 20 Saturn Croft through loss of privacy and overlooking.
+An objection comment has been received from the occupants of the neighbouring residential properties of 30 Carnation Drive to the west and 20 Saturn Croft to the northwest.
+The occupants both objected to the proposal on the grounds that the proposal would result in adverse overlooking, overbearing and loss of light impacts on the residential amenity of the occupants of 30 Carnation Drive and 20 Saturn Croft.